 If you live in Alaska and have been diagnosed with a mental or emotional illness, you may qualify for an emotional support animal (ESA) or service animal.
 ESAs and service animals typically help their owners with symptoms directly related to their illnesses.
 However, support and service animals are vastly different, and pet owners have specific rules to follow that ESA owners do not.

-To have an ESA live with you and accompany you to public places, you must obtain an ESA letter.
+To have an ESA live with you, you must obtain an ESA letter.
 To obtain an emotional support animal letter in Alaska, you must be evaluated by a mental health professional licensed in your state.
 A licensed mental health professional can be a psychologist, counselor, psychiatrist, therapist, or primary care physician.
 With the availability of telehealth services, such as Pettable, you can complete this entire process without ever having to leave the comfort of your home!

 Answer a few questions about your ESA needs